136MasterNR/Battles-of-Batch/README.md

 Battles of Batch is currently only available on Windows, with a required command line version at least 10.0.1 and higher.

+The game's launcher requires VBScript on your system.
+It uses VBScript to launch all additional tasks in the background.
+If you have a specific issue with it, delete the file [data\scripts\invisible.vbs](./data/scripts/invisible.vbs) and all invisible tasks should appear minimized on your taskbar instead.

 **Recommended Command Prompt settings**:
 - **Font size**: 18 or 20 (for 1080p displays), 13 (for 720p displays)
 - **Font family**: Consolas